-1) The Hubbard Lake aquatic community is complex and should be monitored on a fairly consistent basis.
+1) The Hubbard Lake aquatic community is complex and should be monitored on a consistent basis.
 Each game fish plays a vital role not only in the fishery, but also for overall ecosystem balance.
-A complete fish community survey documenting changes should be accomplished no later than 2016 at Hubbard Lake and follow the previous ten-year survey cycle.
-Periodic checks of the walleye population should be made more frequently.
-These checks will provide managers with updated essential information on walleye year-class strength and growth.
+A complete fish community survey documenting changes should be accomplished no later than 2026 at Hubbard Lake and should mimic survey effort from the 2006 survey.
+Periodic checks of the Walleye population should be made more frequently.
+These checks will provide managers with updated essential information on Walleye year-class strength and growth.